metabin/metabin/README.md

 This propblems are possible to solve, in fact some of them already are.
 Here is some proposals we believe make file sharing great again.

-- File sharing ecosystem must move towards IPFS.
-It has different architecture with no *torrent-limited scale* problem.

 - Files and all related metadata must be shared together.